Off Campus Physical Education

 5. Agencies must provide an alternative place and plan for students participating in the OCPE Program when there is inclement weather.

 6. The Agency Instructors will be required to keep documented attendance records and provide a grade for the student at the end of each 6 week grading period by a designated deadline.
 Failure to do so, will result in the student receiving an “F” for the grading period.

 6. The Agency will be dismissed from the OCPE program if there is evidence that OCPE Program criteria and/or requirements are not being met.

-Approved Agency List 2012-13 (other agencies not appearing on the list, can be added once approved)
+Approved Agencies List 2013-14 (other agencies not appearing on the list, can be added once approved)